pagopa/io-react-native-cie/README.md

 Error event that may be sent during the CIE reading process.
 Contains the name of the error and an optional message.
 Error names and order may vary based on the platform.

 ## Errors

+The CIE reading function may throw exceptions if the reading process cannot be initiated.
+These exceptions indicate issues with input validation or system compatibility.
+Below is a comprehensive list of possible exceptions that may be thrown during initialization:

 | Error Code            | Platform    | Description        | Resolution                                |
 | --------------------- | ----------- | ------------------ | ----------------------------------------- |